The Summit (TV series)

 The Summit is an Australian reality television series which first premiered on 14 May 2023.
 The premise being that a group of contestants have to reach the top of a mountain, undertaking various tasks along the way.
 Each contestant has a backpack with a portion of the grand prize of A$1,000,000.

 The series is produced by Nine Network and Endemol Shine Australia.
 Auditions for a second season opened in August 2023, with filming to take place over three weeks between November and December 2023.
 Season two premiered on Sunday, 12 May 2024.
-In October 2024, the series was not renewed and won't return in 2025.
+In October 2024, the series was not renewed and did not return for 2025.

 Format

 Contestants must all inevitably work together to complete several tasks, within only fourteen days.
 They are initially strangers to each other.
 Where a contestant stops competing, the prize pot significantly reduces; similarly all the prize pot will disappear if the syndicate does not reach the summit in the allocated time.

 The host of the series is Australian actor Jai Courtney.